Frequently Asked Questions

 We maintain a lower cost without compromising quality care.
 Please call 954-723-7890 for details.

-Unfortunately not.
-We accept long-term care insurance, private pay, or veteran’s benefits.
-We also accept Mastercard and Visa as payment options.
+We accept long-term care insurance, private pay, veteran’s benefits and Medicaid LTC.
+We also accept Mastercard, Visa, American Express and Discover cards as payment options.

 Q: What happens if I have a question or problem?